Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

 End Sub

-Note: In this example, the file name is unchanged.
+Note: In this example, the file location has changed, but the file name is unchanged.

 Example 2: Copy a file using variables